Code | MAAPMH |

 Course Practicalities

-While all students will be offered a placement, specific placements will be secured through a competitive placement interview process in semester 1.
+All students on the MAAP-MH course will be offered a placement supervised by either a clinical, counselling, or educational psychologist.
 Placements can be located throughout Ireland.
 If a student chooses not to accept the placement offered by the School of Applied Psychology, it will then become their responsibility to secure an alternative placement for themselves that meets the School of Applied Psychology placement criteria for the MA.

 Students failing the Placement may, with the approval of the programme team, be permitted to either extend or repeat the Placement.
 Students may repeat the placement only once in a repeat year.
 Students failing or not completing the placement because of a serious ethical breach will not be permitted to repeat the placement.